List of television shows notable for negative reception: Live-action children's shows

 This 1983 Channel 4 show featured children between the ages of eight and twelve singing contemporary pop songs, often dressed and made up to resemble the original artists.
 The programme made many adult viewers uncomfortable when some of the juvenile singers imitated the provocative styles of adult performers.
 One performance by eight-year-old performer Joanna Fisher sparked outrage when, while performing the Sheena Easton song "9 to 5", she sang the lyrics "Night time is the right time/We make love".
-Despite the show's popularity, the resulting controversy caused Minipops to be cancelled after only six episodes.
+Despite the show's popularity, the resulting controversy caused Minipops to be canceled after only six episodes.
 John Naughton of The Radio Times named Minipops the second-worst UK television show in history in 2006.
 The Daily Telegraph, in 2019, called Minipops an "all-round televisual travesty".